Reading Time: 13 minutesTucked along the South Devon coast and situated at the...

 In addition to these beautiful beaches, don’t forget there’s over 45 miles of the South West Coast Path to explore with your dog – another reason that South Devon is such a good choice for dog-friendly holidays in the UK.

-To get away from the crowds, there are are some wonderfully rugged and remote stretches of coastline in South Devon, such as Soar Mill Cove, Westcombe Beach, Lannacombe Beach, Mothecombe Beach, Mattiscombe Beach and Prawle Point.
 The walk between them provides some truly dramatic views, as does carrying on west towards Gara Rock Beach or making your way north to the iconic lighthouse at Start Point.
-If you’re staying in or exploring Dartmouth or the English Riviera, you might also enjoy a visit to the secluded Man Sands beach.
+If you’re staying in or exploring Dartmouth, you might also enjoy a visit to the secluded Man Sands Beach.

 You won’t believe the number and variety of beaches in South Devon, which is one reason it’s the ideal base for a break by the sea.
 Another is our mild microclimate, which gives us higher average temperatures and fewer days of rain than the UK average.

-Browse our extensive range of around 400 stunning South Devon properties and start planning your break now.
+Browse our extensive range of over 400 stunning South Devon properties and start planning your break now.